tlahoda/PriorityQueue/README.md

 size has a constant complexity.

 ####Example:
-The following code pushes a string "foo" with a priority of "300" onto the priority queue where lower priorities are the highest priorities.
-Then "bar" with a priority of "400" is pushed onto the queue.
+The following code pushes a string "bar" with a priority of "400" onto the priority queue where priorities are in decreasing order.Then "foo" with a priority of "300" is pushed onto the queue.
 Finally the highest priority element is removed from the queue.

 ```c++
 MinPriorityQueue<string> queue;